Unauthorized COVID-19 drugs bound for Mexico seized by U.S. authorities - WSJ

 June 23 (Reuters) - Federal authorities have seized at U.S. airports unauthorized versions of the COVID-19 treatment remdesivir destined for distribution in Mexico, the Wall Street Journal reported on Wednesday.

-Versions of antiviral remdesivir, without licenses from the drug's manufacturer Gilead Sciences Inc, were arriving in the United States by plane from Bangladesh and India, the newspaper said on.wsj.com/3qmelbH.
+Versions of antiviral remdesivir, without licenses from the drug's manufacturer Gilead Sciences Inc (GILD.O), were arriving in the United States by plane from Bangladesh and India, the newspaper said.

 They were being smuggled by individuals to Mexico for patients willing to pay top dollar for the drugs, the report added, citing people familiar with the investigation.